sachin2398/travelopia/README.md

 - **Custom Alert**: Instead of using the default browser alert, a custom alert is implemented for a more visually appealing user experience.
 - **Styling**: The component utilizes modern CSS techniques such as gradients, box shadows, and transitions to enhance its visual appeal.

-Feel free to customize the component further to suit your project's needs.
-If you have any questions or feedback, please don't hesitate to reach out.
-Happy coding!